Ch'oe Musŏn: Life

 Ch'oe demonstrated the power of the new weapon in front of King U and many other court advisers; and almost every one of them were impressed by its devastating power compared to other arms which were already in existence in Korea.
-The government gave him great support, establishing the official laboratory and factory for gunpowder in 1377; here Ch'oe invented various kinds of cannon and other firearms.
+The government gave him great support, establishing the official laboratory and factory for gunpowder in 1377; here Ch'oe invented various kinds of cannons, Hand cannons, and other firearms.
 Among his inventions were the singijeon and the hwacha, a launching device somewhat resembling the first modern multiple rocket launcher.
 Then he put his inventions into real battle against the Japanese at the Battle of Jinpo, in which he participated as one of the Korean commanders; the battle was easily won by Korean forces, thanks to the gunpowder.
 He also began to build warships to chase off the pirates.

 Since his inventions greatly contributed to his country, he was able to be promoted and participate in politics.
 However he was already old when he obtained the gunpowder recipe from the merchant, and his later days saw the change of dynasty from Goryeo to Joseon.
 Soon after the foundation of the new Joseon Dynasty, Ch'oe retired from both military and political affairs, and died in 1395.
 After his death, King Taejo gave him the honorary title of vice-premier.
 He is still remembered in Korea as the perfect role model for many scientists and as a patriot.

 His son was the Korean military officer Ch'oe Haesan.